M-Zeineddine/Y76_Task/README.txt

 npm install

 Set up environment variables:
-Copy the .env.example file to a new file named .env.
 Update the .env file with your database credentials and JWT secret.

 Start the application: